FrancescoMonti-source/gptr/README.md

  inject {text}/{json_format}          repair, coerce, align
 ```

-For each row, `gpt_column()` trims the text (if asked to do so), renders the prompt, calls the model, repairs the response, validates it against the schema, and binds the structured values back onto the original tibble.
-All intermediate artefacts (raw output, validation detail, invalid row indexes) stay attached for debugging.
+For each row, `gpt_column()` renders the prompt, calls the model, repairs the response, validates it against the schema, and binds the structured values back onto the original tibble.
+If `return_debug = TRUE`, all intermediate artefacts (raw output, validation detail, invalid row indexes) stay attached for debugging.

 ## Schema keys